A rollover is an automobile accident where the vehicle tips over on its side or roof.

 Untripped rollovers are generally the result of the driver taking a turn too quickly.
 The dynamics coming into play are tire force, inertia, and gravity.
 When the directional forces of the tires and the inertia of the vehicle are enough to counteract the force of gravity, the vehicle will begin to tip over.

-If you have been in a rollover accident, whether by yourself or in a collision with another vehicle, you’ll probably want an experienced Florida auto accident attorney to help you navigate your claim.
+If you have been in a rollover accident, whether by yourself or in a collision with another vehicle, you’ll probably want an experienced Tampa auto accident attorney to help you navigate your claim.
 Insurance companies may attempt to minimize your payout.
 Call Abrahamson & Uiterwyk at 1-800-753-5203 for a FREE consultation.

 How Rollovers Can Happen